tonyrizzotto/seasondisplayapplication/README.md

 # Simple Geolocation Season Display Application

 A bit of a silly application to learn and use the browsers built-in geolocation function.
-This application was built using React JS and demonstrates use of simple lifecycle methods
+This application was built using React JS and demonstrates use of simple lifecycle methods.

 The application will ask a users permission to detect their location and display a message based upon which season they are in.